-The Authority applies a half-year convention for depreciation on all assets.
-Therefore, one-half year of depreciation is charged to operations the first and last year that an asset is in service.
+The Authority applies a half-year convention for depreciation on all capital assets.
+Therefore, one-half year of depreciation is charged to operations the first and last year that a capital asset is in service.
 Depreciation is computed using the straight-line method over an estimated useful life of 20 to 40 years.

-F. Estimates
+G. Estimates